 The Company's principal activity continues to be the provision of education to boys and girls from the ages of 3 to 18 at its Montessori Nursery, Junior School and Senior School.
-Our pupils have again achieved great things in the fields of art, drama and music as well as in the classrooms.
+Due to the global pandemic and the national lockdown a significant portion of the school year was taught remotely.
+Staff and pupils reacted with real dedication and professionalism throughout this difficult period to ensure that the children continued to receive a balanced curriculum.

 The Junior School's children are aged from 3 to 11, nearly all of whom will proceed to the Senior School.
-Currently there are 161 pupils in the Junior School.
+Currently there are 148 pupils in the Junior School.
 The Head of the Junior School is responsible for the leadership and management of the Junior School on a day-to-day basis, under the overall direction of the Head of the School.

 The Senior School has children from the age of 11 to 18.
-There is three form entry into years 7 and 8 and four into Year 9 up to GCSE and 21 subjects are available at AS/A Level in the Sixth Form.
-There are currently 374 children in the Senior School of whom 89 are in the Sixth Form.
+There is three form entry into years 7 and 8 and four into Year 9 up to GCSE and 20 subjects are available at AS/A Level in the Sixth Form.
+There are currently 390 children in the Senior School of whom 83 are in the Sixth Form.